 The Regional Planning Guidelines for the Greater Dublin Area (GDA) set out the macro planning context for the area covered by this study.
-The RPGs identify the National Transport Authority as the principal agency having responsibility for the planning and implementation of transport infrastructure.

 In terms of physical infrastructure, the RPGs place considerable emphasis on future settlement patterns and the integration of land use and transportation policy in the GDA.
 Emphasis is placed on these settlement patterns as they will effectively decide the modal split for the region in the future.
 The RPGs also state that it is vitally important that any transport strategy developed dovetails closely with objectives for employment, sustainability, environment and climate change in the region.